Click on any of the names below to find out more about our talented team of asset builders.

 Ms. Markoff holds a B.A. in history from Rutgers University and a Master of Public Policy degree from American University.

-Donnise McWeay is CFED's Meetings & Operations Coordinator.
+Donnise McWeay is CFED's Office Manager.

 Jennifer Medina is CFED’s State and Local Policy Manager, where she supports the Assets & Opportunity Network, a movement-oriented group of policy advocates, practitioners and other stakeholders working to broaden adoption and deepen the impact of asset-based strategies.
 She also helps manage CFED's annual Assets & Opportunity Scorecard, contributing to in-depth policy research and documentation of state and local progress related to a range of policies focused on asset building, asset protection and equitable economic development.